Talentica/HungryHippos/hhspark_automation/Readme.md

    2.9 SSH_KEY_NAME=<vagrant_SSH_KEY_NAME> // is the name of the ssh key that will be added in digital ocean as part of 2.4.

- 3. cp spark.properties.template spark.properties. //default port number to use, override the values to use that specific port number
+ 3. cp spark.properties.template spark.properties  . //default port number to use, override the values to use that specific port number

     3.1 SPARK_WORKER_PORT=9090